All Eyes: Production

 Filmed in Hobart, Oklahoma and Altus, Oklahoma during July 2020.
 The film was written by Alex Greenlee and directed by Todd Greenlee.
 Several of the Greenlee family is listed as part of the film crew.
 The distributor was Gravitas Ventures.

 Reception

 Alan Ng of Film Threat gave the film a score of 8.5/10, writing: "Though I found the story about the mutual admiration society between Don and Allen worth watching, the fun of All Eyes is the exciting and thrilling second half about a farmhouse full of booby traps."
+Dread Central called it, "The Best Recent Indie Horror Film You’ve Never Seen."

 Accolades

 The film won four awards at various horror film tests across North America out of fifteen nominations.